Qubit-Efficient QUBO Formulation for Constrained Optimization Problems: Exponential Penalization

-The class of exponential penalty functions has the property that they require uniformly bounded over any compact feasible region, and again, by an appropriate choice of parameters, the gradient remains uniformly bounded over the feasible region.
-Here as $r(k)\rightarrow \infty$, the function $F_k(x)$ in~\ref{penalty} has the value $f(x)$ if $x$ well satisfies all the constraints.
-If $s(k)\rightarrow \infty$, this is true even for the points at the boundary of the feasible region.
-As with other penalty functions, it can be a concave function, ensuring that a local maximum is a global maximum.
+These exponential penalty functions has the property that they are uniformly bounded over any compact feasible region, and again, by an appropriate choice of parameters, the gradient remains uniformly bounded over the feasible region.

-By comparing exponential and slack approaches empirically, we derived the following statements that show the relation between the number of variables in problem and required qubits: \begin{boxA} \begin{stmt} Exponential penalization approach requires $N\cdot K+K$ qubits for BPP instance with $N$ items and $K$ bins. \end{stmt} \end{boxA}
+By comparing the general form of exponential function and slack approaches empirically, we derived the following statements that show the relation between the number of variables in the problem and required qubits: \begin{boxA} \begin{stmt} Exponential penalization approach requires $N\cdot K+K$ qubits for BPP instance with $N$ items and $K$ bins. \end{stmt} \end{boxA}

 \begin{boxA} \begin{stmt} Exponential penalty approach requires $n\cdot (n-1)$ qubits for TSP instances with $n$ vertices. \end{stmt} \end{boxA}